Bridging the generational gap at work

 5. Be flexible with ways of working

-Having five generations in the workplace is a historic first – so it’s likely that organisations may still be implementing blanket ways of working regardless of employee preference.
-However, our research suggests that what younger cohorts want from an employer can differ greatly to their peers in management or the over 50s.
-For example, under 30s and over 50s believe they work most productively in the office/workplace (48% and 44% respectively), whereas those aged 30-39 or 40-49 consider their productivity levels higher when working from home (45% and 43% respectively).
+Having five generations in the workplace is a historic first – but it’s likely that many organisations are still implementing blanket rules when it comes to ways of working.
+Employers should be wary of this, as different age groups have different preferences and varying views on where they work most productively.
+Our Employment Trends – Spring Update survey uncovered that close to half of under 30s and over 50s believe they work most productively in the office/workplace (51% and 44% respectively), whereas a fewer proportion of those aged 30-39 or 40-49 said the same (41% and 38% respectively).

 It's worth observing how each generation works best and considering what your organisation can offer them to ensure the highest levels of productivity.
 Remember that equity and inclusion is paramount and whilst there might not be a perfect answer – there are solutions.

-To find out more about the talent management trends impacting your industry, access our latest Salary & Recruiting Trends guide today.
+To find out more about the talent management trends impacting your industry, access our latest 2025 Employment Trends - Spring Update survey today.

 About this author